ssiva13/currency-exchange/README.md

 ````
 This will create a currency-exchange.php file in your Laravel config directory where you can configure the package settings.

+To use the package, you'll need to set the CURRENCY_EXCHANGE_URL environment variable to the URL of your currency exchabnge daily reference.

 ### Usage

 To use the package, you can make a GET request to the following endpoint: